mbarcia/ansible-newrelic/README.md

 # drupsible-newrelic

-Drupsible role to manage the New Relic Server Agent (System Monitor Daemon) and the PHP agent.
+Drupsible role to manage the New Relic Server Agent (System Monitor Daemon) v2.2+.
+For a detailed configuration docs see [Configuring Servers for Linux](https://docs.newrelic.com/docs/servers/new-relic-servers-linux/installation-configuration/configuring-servers-linux)

 ## Requirements